Yvonne De Carlo: Marriage

-De Carlo met stuntman Robert Drew "Bob" Morgan on the set of Shotgun in 1955, but he was married and had a child, daughter Bari Lee, and De Carlo had "no intention of causing that marriage to break up."
+De Carlo met stuntman Robert Drew "Bob" Morgan on the set of Shotgun in 1955, but he was married and had a daughter, and De Carlo had "no intention of causing that marriage to break up."
 However, they met again, after the death of Morgan's wife, on the set of The Ten Commandments in Egypt, where they "seemed immediately attracted to each other."
 They were married on November 21, 1955, at St. Stephen's Episcopal Church in Reno, Nevada.
-De Carlo raised Bari as her own and had two sons with Morgan: Bruce Ross, whose godfather was Cecil B. DeMille; and Michael.
+De Carlo raised Morgan's daughter as her own and had two sons with him, one whose godfather was Cecil B. DeMille.